Helping Children, Teens and Young Adults Get Healthy, Happy and Hopeful

 When a person learns to COPE in positive ways, the brain lays down new pathways, helping him or her grow new neuronal connections and deal with stress, anxiety and depressive symptoms in healthy ways.

 By helping individuals change their thoughts from negative to positive, their feelings and behaviors naturally follow suit.
-Convincing children and teens that they can accomplish whatever it is that is important to them reinforces that what their mind believes they can achieve.
+Convincing children, teens and young adults that they can accomplish whatever it is that is important to them reinforces what their mind believes they can achieve.
 COPE helps them face their fears and take control of their emotions.

 The Proof is in the Positive Outcomes